Norwegian Elkhound: Health

 A 2024 UK study found a life expectancy of 12.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Norwegian Elkhounds are prone to an inherited abnormality that causes primary renal glucosuria via reducing the functional capacity of the tubular epithelial cells to reabsorb glucose; this disorder further predisposes them to lower urinary tract bacterial infections.

 Norwegian Elkhounds are also predisposed to dioestrous & gestational diabetes, progesterone-related forms of diabetes mellitus.

 A form of inherited chondrodysplasia has been described in the Norwegian Elkhound since the 1980s.
 Symptoms include curvature of the forelimbs, carpal valgus, retarded ossification, and a shortening of the vertebral body.
 Researchers from Finland identified the cause to be a recessive nonsense mutation in the ITGA10 gene.

 The Norwegian Elkhound is one of the more commonly affected breeds for primary open angle glaucoma.
 An autosomal recessive mutation in the ADAMTS10 gene is responsible for the condition in the breed.

 History

-The Norwegian Elkhound has its origins in Sweden where it has always been highly prized as a hunting dog.
-It is 98% genetically identical to the Jämthund and share the same roots being from Jämtland and Norrland (Northern Sweden).
+The breed is popular in Sweden where it has always been highly prized as a hunting dog.
+It is 98% genetically identical to the Jämthund.
 It was rarely seen or bred outside of Norway until its appearance in England in the 19th century.
 It was officially recognized by The Kennel Club in 1901.